-- 6.7 The main policy areas that support the delivery of the Scheme are as follows and explained in more detail in subsequent sections below: - Regeneration of brownfield sites and focusing development in regeneration corridors. - Provision of new housing including affordable housing. - Release of employment land for housing development. - Improved connectivity. - Provision of public open space. - Improved public realm and environment standards. - 6.8 There are various site allocations for the Order Land which are identified on the Council's Local Plan Policies Map.
+- 7.7 The main policy areas that support the delivery of the Scheme are as follows and explained in more detail in subsequent sections below: - Regeneration of brownfield sites and focusing development in regeneration corridors. - Provision of new housing including affordable housing. - Release of employment land for housing development.

+- Improved connectivity. - Provision of public open space. - Improved public realm and environment standards. - 7.8 There are various site allocations for the Order Land which are identified on the Council's Local Plan Policies Map.
 The whole of the Order Land is identified as part of a regeneration corridor and parts of the Order Land are allocated for housing and release from employment use, whilst other parts of the Order Land are not specifically allocated.
-In some cases the allocations do not reflect the current situation concerning individual sites of parts thereof and do not always take into account the more up to date position particularly the Black Country Plan: Black Country Employment Area Review, July 2021 (BEAR) and the Council's Strategic Housing Land Assessment and Statement of Housing Land Supply 2022 (SHLAA).
-Further detail is set out under the subsequent sections specifically in relation to the BEAR and the SHLAA It also is important to note the Willenhall Framework Plan in this regard, which whilst not part the Development Plan, has been the subject of public engagement and is supported by the Council's Cabinet.
-The Willenhall Framework Plan sets out the Council's wider vision for Willenhall, including the focus on new high quality homes and environmental improvements..
+In some cases the allocations do not reflect the current situation concerning individual sites of parts thereof.
+The current situation in respect of individual sites is shown in evidence documents that have been prepared or updated since the relevant development plan documents were adopted.
+These evidence documents include the draft Black Country Plan, the Black Country Employment Area Review, July 2021 ("BEAR") and the Council's Strategic Housing Land Assessment and Statement of Housing Land Supply 2022 ("SHLAA").
+Further detail is set out under the subsequent sections specifically in relation to the BEAR and the SHLAA.
+It also is important to note the Willenhall Framework Plan in this regard, which whilst not part the Development Plan, has been the subject of public engagement and is supported by the Council's Cabinet.
+The Willenhall Framework Plan sets out the Council's wider vision for Willenhall, including the focus on new high quality homes and environmental improvements.